google/fscrypt/README.md

 the types also support the `debug` option which prints additional debug information to the syslog.

+Note that in order for encrypted home directories to work correctly, `pam_fscrypt.so` must be placed _before_ any other PAM Session modules which rely on access to the home directory, or start processes which access your home directory during the duration of your session.
+Particularly, systems which use `systemd-logind` for managing jobs and cgroups in user sessions should order `pam_fscrypt.so` ahead of `pam_systemd.so` to avoid disrupting user jobs that need access to directories protected with your login passphrase.

 ### Allowing `fscrypt` to check your login passphrase

 This step is only needed if you installed `fscrypt` from source code.